OSGeo/OSGeoLive-doc/doc/quickstart/osm_quickstart.rst

 The Humanitarian OpenStreetMap Team (HOT) provides an export tool for OpenStreetMap too.
 To use it you need an OSM account.
-You can download in several formats and have history for your downloaded data and exports.
+You can download data in several formats and have history for your downloaded data and exports.

 Here is a quickstart: https://export.hotosm.org/en/v3/learn/quick_start